SE-COURSE-19CLC-FITUS/501recipe/README.md

 ### :dart: Features

-- Add recipe to bookmark.
+- Add the recipe to the bookmark.
 - Authentication.
 - Filter recipes by tags.
 - Ingredient shopping list.
-- Post comment on recipes.
+- Post comments on recipes.
 - Rate recipes.
 - Reply to comments.
 - Search recipes by words.